Spede Pasanen: Childhood and youth

-Pertti Olavi Pasanen was born in April 1930 in Kuopio.
-He was the eldest child of Kusti and Helmi Pasanen (née Rantala).
+Pertti Olavi Pasanen was born on 10 April 1930 in Kuopio, to Kusti and Helmi Pasanen (née Rantala).
 His father was a forestry technician and worked as the district chief of the paper company Ahlström.
 Other children in the family included Pertti's little sister Virpi and little brother Risto.
 Pasanen's family lived in the Linnanpelto district.
 By Kuopio standards, the family was of upper middle class.
 The nickname "Spede" comes from an earlier nickname "Speedy" which he got from playing ice hockey, and was given to him at an early age.
 The nickname "Speedy" came from the fictional mouse character Speedy Gonzales, the hero of Warner Brothers' Looney Tunes and Merrie Melodies.

 Pasanen's interests at school age included entertainment, sports, various games and inventions.
 He was the star of the Kuopio Lyceum's evening programs, played ice hockey with passion and performed chemical experiments in his home's basement.
 However, he did badly at school.
 In spring 1948 he got a report card with five 4 grades (failing grade in the Finnish school system) and stayed behind in his class after spending most of the spring by building a custom scooter from parts he had found from junk shops.
 After Pertti Pasanen had ended up in arguments with most of his teachers, his parents sent him to another school.
 In autumn 1950 Spede Pasanen moved to the Iisalmi lyceum, from where he matriculated in the Olympic spring of 1952.
 He spent the next year doing his military service and completed it with the rank of Sub-lieutenant in the anti-aircraft branch.
 In the military he also performed in the entertainment parade of the defence forces, which circulated between barracks entertaining soldiers.

 In autumn 1953 Pasanen moved to Helsinki and started his studies at the Faculty of State Politics at the University of Helsinki.
 Instead of studying, he concentrated on social life at the Nation of Savonia, where he usually acted as host and master of ceremonies at parties.
 Pasanen's student indoctrinations and initiations of new students gained fame throughout the university.
 In the university he also met Jukka Virtanen and Matti Kuusla who became important partners for him.
 Kuusla, working at Fennada-Filmi as a studio assistant got him a background role in the 1954 film Laivan kannella.
 He appeared in the film as a man at a bar.